jakubklonowski/E-school_Flask/README.md

 # E-platform for school
 ## Author
 Author of this app is Jakub Klonowski (jakubpklonowski@gmail.com).

 ## Description
 The app is e-platform for school.
-Users can publish and read news and grades.
-In future releases more features will be supported.
+Three types of users exist within the app: guest, student, teacher.

-## Functionalities:
+## Functionalities
 - registration, login, sessions;
 - different levels of user permissions;
-- creating and reading data from database (CR of CRUD).
+- full CRUD support;
+- logging data to file.

 ## Technologies
-Project was coded in CPython language and uses SQLite database.
+Project was coded in Python language and uses SQLite database.

 Full list of used technologies:
 - CPython 3.10.6
 - SQLite 2.6.0
+- HTML5, CSS3, bootstrap5
 - WTForms 3.0.1
 - Flask 2.2.2
 - Werkzeug 2.2.2